apache/nuttx/configs/stm32f103-minimum/README.txt

     A schematic for the blue board is available here: http://www.stm32duino.com/download/file.php?id=276

+  The Black Board:

+    - User LED is on PB12.
+    - Mounting holes.

   Both Boards:

     Nice features common to both:

     - SWD pins broken out and easily connected (VCC, GND, SWDIO, SWCLK)
     - USB 5V is broken out with easy access.
-    - User LED on PC13
     - Power LED
     - You can probably use more flash (128k) than officially documented for the chip (stm32f103c8t6 64k), I was able to load 115k of flash on mine